 Chocolate: try it with milk, dark, white or even ruby chocolate.

-Add ins: limited only by your imagination!
-Try your favourite candy such as peanut butter cups, maltesers, clinkers, pineapple lumps, jaffas, caramels or m&ms, the possibilities are endless!
-I've even made it mixing in popcorn for some extra fun.
+Add-ins: limited only by your imagination!
+Try your favorite candy such as peanut butter cups, Maltesers, clinkers, pineapple lumps, jaffas, caramels or m&ms, the possibilities are endless!
+I've even made it by mixing in popcorn for some extra fun.

-Break up you chocolate into small pieces and put into a large microwave proof bowl.
-You can use any kind of chocolate you like, I find even the cheap blocks of cooking chocolate you find in the baking ile at the super market work perfect well.
-This can be a great opportunity to use up left over easter chocolate if you have any.
+Break up your chocolate into small pieces and put into a large microwave-proof bowl.
+You can use any kind of chocolate you like, I find even the cheap blocks of cooking chocolate you find in the baking ile at the supermarket work perfectly well.
+This can be a great opportunity to use up left over Easter chocolate if you have any.
 Just break up the bunnies, eggs etc and pop them in with the rest of the chocolate.
 Roughly chop the almonds while your chocolate is melting.

 Hot tip: make sure your bowl and any utensils are very dry.
 If water gets into the chocolate it will make the chocolate seizes up.